GrossfieldLab/loos/INSTALL.md

     sudo yum install gcc-c++ scons boost-devel atlas-devel netcdf-devel python36 python36-devel swig python36-numpy python36-scipy

-Copy custom.py-proto to custom.py, and uncomment the line setting PYTHON_INC (the comments will say which value is correct for CentOS).
+You may need to copy custom.py-proto to custom.py, and uncomment the line setting PYTHON_INC (verifying that it's the correct location for your system).

 ### Documentation